apache/spark/docs/ml-features.md

 - throw an exception (which is the default)
 - skip the row containing the unseen label entirely
-- map the unseen labels with indices [numLabels]
+- put unseen labels in a special additional bucket, at index numLabels

 **Examples**